alan-turing-institute/AutisticaCitizenScience/README.md

 In order to really make a difference, we want to take the research out of the lab and learn from the lived experience of autistic people in their daily lives.

-Every person is different.

 We want to gather many autistic people’s stories together.

-Our goal is to:
+Our goals are to:

-1. Share the stories with people who have similar experiences
-2. Educate non-autistic people on how they can better support autistic people
-3. Advise people on how they can design and adapt spaces to improve autistic people’s lives.
+**1. Share the stories with people who have similar experiences** **2.
+Educate non-autistic people on how they can better support autistic people** **3.
+Advise people on how they can design and adapt spaces to improve autistic people’s lives.**

 To do these three things and reach as many people as possible, we are building an online tool where they can enter their experiences.
 There are lots of different options for how we design this tool, what features we include, and how we let people know about it.
 We think autistic people and their families and carers are the best people to ask.